What is Cognitive Flexibility? A Guide for Neurodivergent Adults

 Overwhelmed and anxious when plans change

-Unable to accept other’s ideas or see other people’s opinions
+Unable to accept others’ ideas or see other people’s opinions

 Repeating the same mistakes